 Luckily, Mercedes-Benz made the Mk2 SLK roadster, and fitted it with a range of powerplants including its 'AMG 55' 5.4-litre V8, mated to a 7G-tronic seven-speed automatic gearbox.
 I love it.

 I tend to use the Merc SLK at weekends, and not even every weekend, so it can easily sit there in the garage for a couple of weeks before its next outing.
-During the Covid-19 lockdown that extended to several weeks.
+During the first Covid-19 lockdown in the UK that extended to several weeks.

 Naturally, most cars (and not just the latest models - the SLK is 15 years old) don't like to sit idle.
 The battery is in good condition but the car's alarm and its ultrasonic cabin sensors have a habit of flattening the power pack within a couple of weeks.

 So I bought a battery charger and maintainer/conditioner, which is designed to stay hooked up to the car for long periods.
 You simply attach one lead to the battery's positive terminal, another to the negative terminal, plug the unit into a nearby mains socket, turn it on, wait for a beep and press the start button.

 You can then close the bonnet and lock the car - the unit is small enough to sit within the engine bay but I leave it sitting at the base of the windscreen, so I can see the battery's status at a glance.

 It automatically detects your battery's voltage (12V in the case of car batteries, 6V for some motorbikes) and the simple display will even tell you if you've got the cables the wrong way round.